-Zion River Resort RV Park & Campground Review
+Zion River Resort RV Park Location

 The Rv park sits along the tranquil Virgin River.
 Surrounding the park are majestic views of the painted desert.
 We have yet to go to another Rv park with such amazing views.

-Each site offers full hooks up and can accommodate any size Rv.
+Each site offers full hooks-up and can accommodate any size Rv.
 All the sites have a fire ring picnic table and a tree for shade.
 Our picture shows each site separated by a well-maintained area of grass.

 The staff during our stay was amazing, and the campground was meticulously maintained.

 The park offers a shuttle for a small round trip fee to the National Park.
 The shuttle drops you off right at the entrance to the National Park and picks you up at the same spot in the afternoon.
 We had about 5 hours to tour and visit the Park.